-Screen recording is often the easiest way to demonstrate something — a design, a functionality, or a new tool — and now, Vimeo makes it straightforward.
-You can use our Vimeo Record tool to easily record your screen and share that recording with others.
-The process of sharing your ideas has never been more efficient: record your screen, voice, face, or a combination, then instantly upload and share your video message through Vimeo and let your work speak for itself.
+Screen recording is often the easiest way to demonstrate something — a design, a functionality, or a new tool.
+You can use our Vimeo Record tool to record your camera and/or screen.
+The recording will upload to your Vimeo account and you can share that recording with others.

 The Vimeo record tool can be installed as an extension in the Google Chrome browser here.

 Click on the Vimeo logo in your browser extensions, connect your Vimeo account, grant access to your camera and mic, and then you can start recording.

 If you previously blocked your Chrome browser from accessing your camera or microphone, you can update those settings by following these steps: